Thu Mar 18th, 2021, 1230-1800

 First Water Trailhead, Superstition Mountains (Tonto National Forest) mile 0 to La Barge spring mm 10

 A half day of hiking was on order after a late and stressful night.
 We were all so sad for Laurel’s loss of her beloved Ceniso.
 Stellar and I took adorable Tumas the dog for a walk and checked on Rusty the horse early in the morning.
-He was still pacing and calling for his stablemate but seemed ok physically.
+He was still pacing and calling for his stablemate.
 We had breakfast and did some last minute checks of gear.
 By 11 am everyone was in sync and ready for a car ride.
-The drive through the Tonto National Forrest was so scenic.
+The drive through the Tonto National Forrest was very scenic.
 We could see where the big fires of 2020 had scorched the earth but the desert life seemed to be springing back quickly.

 At the First Water Trailhead parking lot, we took our obligatory photos and said our goodbyes to our gracious hosts and friends.
 There is no GET terminus marker so the best we could do was take photos in front of the trail kiosk…which was very nice.

 My number 1 trail angels Jon and Laurel

 Starting the trail was wonderful as always.
 It was a little warm in the direct sunlight but such a perfect day.
 Since I’d just been hiking in 80 degree weather plus humidity in FL, the dry heat of the desert didn’t feel as bad.
 I worked up a little bit of a sweat under my long-sleeve shirt but it dried oh so quickly.